 The president's words are not the waving of a magic wand.

-And by the way, let me just tell you when you hear Democrats say that they want to not make tax cuts permanent, that's a tax increase, folks.
+And by the way, let me just tell you, when you hear Democrats say that they want to not make tax cuts permanent, that's a tax increase, folks.

-That's a tax increase every bit more so than a federal budget cuts a budget cut.
+That's a tax increase every bit more so than a federal budget cuts, a budget cut.

-A federal budget cut is never a budget cut, but if you don't want to make the if you don't make these tax cuts permanent, that is a tax increase.
+A federal budget cut is never a budget cut, but if you don't want to make the, if you don't make these tax cuts permanent, that is a tax increase.

 Nail the Democrats with that.

-That it is not necessary, as we know there is so much fraud and waste that's around it can be trimmed out of here at various programs all over this budget.
+As we know, there is so much fraud and waste that's around that can be trimmed out of here at various programs all over this budget.

 It isn't necessary to increase taxes.

-I'm just saying, oh, Pollyanna Rush, there's an opportunity here.
+I'm just saying, oh, Pollyanna Rush, there's an opportunity here, and there's no greater time than now to exploit it.

-Here is Herb in uh Wilmet, Illinois.
+Here is Herb in Will Met, Illinois.

 Welcome to the program, Herb.